Maiq-The-Dude/PortableItemSpawner/README.md

 # PortableItemSpawner
-Adds a portable ItemSpawner to the game via a handheld panel that is spawned in when you spawn the options panel.
-Will only spawn in scenes where an ItemSpawner is active.
+Adds a portable ItemSpawner panel to the game that is spawned in alongside the Options Panel.
+Can only spawn in scenes where an ItemSpawner is active, but can also be spawned at the TNH scoreboard in order to vault a match's gun to the vault.